 Plan and Conduct a Flight (high points)

 Define the purpose of your flight.
 The preparations are slightly differnet for each.
-However core flight preparation is identical.
+However core flight preparation is generally identical.
+Examples are:

 Scan the local and distant public weather forecast.

 Scan the local and distant aeronautical weather.
-Put in a (model) flight plan and take a look at preliminary numbers.
+Enable the MRMS Weather Overlay in [Links].
+Put in a (model) flight plan and take a look at preliminary numbers and weather behavior.

 Study the upper air winds and a predicted weather progression in different modes.